redhat-performance/clusterbuster/docs/clusterbuster.md

 # ClusterBuster

-Clusterbuster is (yet another) tool for running workloads on OpenShift clusters.
+ClusterBuster is (yet another) tool for running workloads on OpenShift clusters.
 Its purpose is to simplify running workloads from the command line and does not require external resources such as Elasticsearch to operate.
-This is written by [Robert Krawitz](mailto:rlk@redhat.com).
+This was written by [Robert Krawitz](mailto:rlk@redhat.com).
 The main package is written in bash;
 reporting and actual workloads are written in Python.